Products

 Muda in lean management is any activity that doesn’t add value to the business.
 This Japanese word translates to “wasteful” in English, the opposite of value-added work and productivity.
 It’s a best practice in manufacturing to reduce and eliminate wastefulness in order to improve efficiency and increase profitability.

 Businesses, especially in the manufacturing industry, are well aware of the costs of not maximizing the capacity of their production.
 Fundamentally, that’s muda.
 This had been a key concept in the Toyota Production System (TPS), which came before lean management.
 TPS highlighted the importance of eliminating waste by reducing tasks or jobs that can be difficult for an employee.
 This means that there are work or activities that require a special skill set from a worker.
-Businesses should hire employees who are qualified for the job or redirect employees to the correct assignment in order to reduce wastefulness during production such as defects and variations.
+Businesses should hire employees who are qualified for the job or redirect and train employees to the correct assignment in order to reduce wastefulness during production such as defects and variations.
 Another area of muda is overproduction and overprocessing.
 Lean management is all about optimizing and maximizing the utilization of available resources which is hindered by wastefulness.

 Take note that there are necessary activities that are non-value adding which are not considered muda.
 Some examples are business operations and requirements by law or code.